 Check to make sure that the top bowl is wide enough to nest on top of the saucepan without falling in and that you can safely and securely get a grip on that top bowl without burning yourself.
 Pot holders are helpful, silicone lined tongs are even better.
 The BEST solution in my kitchen is to use the metal mixing bowl that came with my mixer because it has a built in handle.

 To turn these normal kitchen tools into a double boiler simply place a couple inches of water into the bottom of the saucepan and bring it to a boil.
 There should be enough water to create steam and transfer heat, but not so much water that it gets displaced and spilled by the top bowl.

 Once it’s boiling, add the chocolate to the top bowl and nest it over the boiling water.
 Stir it continuously as it melts.

 No metal or glass mixing bowls?
 Then the microwave is probably your best bet.
-Grab a microwave safe dish, add the chocolate and microwave on high in 15 – 30 second bursts.
-Pull it out between bursts and stir it thoroughly.
+Grab a small microwave-safe bowl, add the chocolate and microwave on high in 15 – 30 second intervals.
+Pull it out between intervals and stir it thoroughly.

 Again, the white chocolate can be more finickier so shorten the timing on the microwave bursts as the chocolate melts.